Brotherhood of Man (The Drew Carey Show): Plot

-As Winfred-Louder's human resources director Drew Carey (Drew Carey) is telling his co-worker and enemy Mimi Bobeck (Kathy Kinney) about his upcoming weekend break in Montreal, their boss Mr Wick (Craig Ferguson) announces that they have a surprise visit from the new Dutch owner of Winfred-Louder, Mr. Van Zandt (Hal Linden).
-Mrs Louder (Nan Martin) shows Mr. Van Zandt around the main office and introduces him to Drew.
+As Winfred-Louder's human resources director Drew Carey is telling his co-worker and enemy Mimi Bobeck about his upcoming weekend break in Montreal, their boss Mr Wick announces that they have a surprise visit from the new Dutch owner of Winfred-Louder, Mr. Van Zandt.
+Mrs Louder shows Mr. Van Zandt around the main office and introduces him to Drew.
 He then informs the store's employees that they will be given a one-month paid vacation while the store is closed for renovation.
 Drew, however, is asked to stay behind to make sure everyone's wages are paid and to deal with any problems starting that weekend.
-Later, at The Warsaw Tavern, Drew's friends Kate O'Brien (Christa Miller) and Lewis Kiniski (Ryan Stiles) tell him about a concert they are attending that weekend, when Oswald Lee Harvey (Diedrich Bader) reveals he has used the ticket money to buy a pay phone in hopes that it will make him rich.
-Drew invites his girlfriend, Sharon Bridges (Jenica Bergere) to spend the weekend with him in the store since they had to cancel their trip.
+Later, at The Warsaw Tavern, Drew's friends Kate O'Brien and Lewis Kiniski tell him about a concert they are attending that weekend, when Oswald Lee Harvey reveals he has used the ticket money to buy a pay phone in hopes that it will make him rich.
+Drew invites his girlfriend, Sharon Bridges to spend the weekend with him in the store since they had to cancel their trip.
 While Sharon and Drew are making out in a tent, they overhear Mr. Van Zandt telling a contractor to clear out the store so they can lay explosives.

 Drew confronts Mr. Van Zandt and the other executives about their plan to put the staff out of work.
 Mr. Van Zandt explains the store barely makes a profit, so they are going to demolish it and create a parking lot.
 He then shows Drew security footage of his fellow employees being lazy and incompetent, which influenced his decision to close the store.
 Mr. Van Zandt offers Drew a promotion to store manager of their Toledo outlet if he keeps the demolition a secret.
 Drew agrees, although he feels guilty that his friends will be fired without warning.
 At The Warsaw Tavern, Kate and Lewis discuss Oswald's pay phone scheme, which is making a lot of money.
 Drew tells them about the impending closure of Winfred-Louder and his guilt about keeping it a secret.
-Larry Almada (Ian Gomez) comes over to boast about his vacation and how Drew has to work, while another employee is thankful for the paid vacation and plans to put in some overtime.
+Larry Almada comes over to boast about his vacation and how Drew has to work, while another employee is thankful for the paid vacation and plans to put in some overtime.
 Drew realizes there are decent people working at the store and tells the staff everything.
 He also informs Mr. Van Zandt that the store has been declared a historical landmark because Theodore Roosevelt wrote his inaugural speech there; however, Mr. Van Zandt was already aware and had planned to build a memorial parking structure.
 He cancels Drew's promotion and orders him to clear the store.
 Drew then asks Mr. Van Zandt to consider the impact of the staff layoffs by performing "Brotherhood of Man", which appears to convince him to stop the demolition.